esoergel/wedding-site/english.md

 Dear friends travelling from the US and Ireland,

-The trip is coming up soon so you should listen to [Radio Italia](www.radioitalia.it) to get in the mood and don;t forget to check out the [Party playlist](https://open.spotify.com/user/amarela15/playlist/0gCHdbNgpDOhs39ZydBBt0)
+The trip is coming up soon so you should listen to [Radio Italia](www.radioitalia.it) to get in the mood and don't forget to check out the [Party playlist](https://open.spotify.com/user/amarela15/playlist/0gCHdbNgpDOhs39ZydBBt0)

 Ethan and I are delighted that you will be joining us for the Italian celebrations of our wedding.
 Given the precedents, be sure to bring an umbrella..